decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - disclosed_messages (OPTIONAL), vector of scalar values.
 If not supplied, it defaults to the empty array ("()").
-- disclosed_indexes (REQUIRED), vector of non-negative integers in ascending order.
+- disclosed_indexes (OPTIONAL), vector of non-negative integers in ascending order.
 If not supplied, it defaults to the empty array ("()").
 - ph (OPTIONAL), an octet string.
 If not supplied, it must default to